edwinb/Blodwen/README.md

   default Idris 1 back end.
 (Also, optionally, Chicken Scheme and Racket can be used as targets).
 + Everything works faster :).
++ Self-hosted compiler allows compiling the compiler itself on any platform where Idris/Blodwen runs, e.g. compiling Blodwen directly in your browser.

 A significant change in the implementation is that there is an intermediate language `TTImp`, which is essentially a desugared Idris, and is cleanly